RSP-git-code/ecommerce_django/README.md

 ## ProVenture Marketplace – Your Friendly Online Store
 ProVenture Marketplace is a simple yet feature-rich eCommerce web application built with Django.
 It allows users to:

-.Browse and search products with typo-tolerant search
+-- Browse and search products with typo-tolerant search

-.View detailed product pages
+-- View detailed product pages

-.Manage profile and address
+-- Manage profile and address

-.Add items to their shopping cart
+-- Add items to their shopping cart

-.Handle user authentication (signup, login, password reset)
+-- Handle user authentication (signup, login, password reset)

 ---